ttytm/wthrr-the-weathercrab/README.md

 ## Installation

-Wthrr is published as a crate on [crates.io](https://crates.io/crates/wthrr) and can be installed via rusts package manager.
+Wthrr is published on [crates.io](https://crates.io/crates/wthrr) and can be installed via rusts package manager.

 ```
 cargo install wthrr